 Today’s blog post is about one of the ideas where I recommend you all some of my favorite TV shows based in Italy!
-I’ll tell you why… I’ve been blogging for 5 years now but it took me a while to find my own voice and also understand what my audience wants.
-I realized no one wants to read my diary but posts packed with information n Italy.
+I’ll tell you why… I’ve been blogging for over 6 years now but it took me a while to find my own voice and also understand what my audience wanted.
+I realized no one wants to read a diary but posts packed with information on Italy.
 That is the reason why you might have noticed a change in the way I have been writing and forming my posts since the past 6 months.

 It’s a balance between usefulness to your audience and a mix of your own experiences.